pallets-eco/flask-security/docs/api.rst

    Sent when a user requests a password reset.
 In addition to the app (which is the sender), it is passed `user` and `token` arguments.

+.. data:: user_two_factored

+    Sent when a user performs two-factor authentication login on the site.
+In addition to the app (which is the sender), it is passed `user` argument

+.. data:: two_factor_method_changed

+  Sent when two-factor is used and user logs in.
+In addition to the app (which is the sender), it is passed `user` argument.

 .. _Flask documentation on signals: http://flask.pocoo.org/docs/signals/